jjguatno/CompanyXYZ_Analysis/README.md

 Company XYZ, based in North Carolina, is a retail company that offers a diverse range of consumer products across multiple locations on both the east and west coasts.
 The company has a strong membership program that distinguishes between members and non-members, providing exclusive offers and promotional benefits to its loyal customers.

-### Data Overview

-The data provided for Company XYZ spans two years and includes detailed transactional records, cost structures, and performance metrics across various products and locations.
-The datasets consist of:

-1. **Transactional Data for 2021 and 2022:**
-   - **Details:** Includes daily sales data broken down by product type, buyer type (Member or Non-Member), and location.
-This data also captures seasonal trends, weekday performance, and hourly sales.

-2. **Product Cost Data:**
-   - **Details:** Provides insights into the pricing, cost of goods sold (COGS), and associated profitability for each product type sold by Company XYZ.

-3. **Location-Specific Operational Costs:**
-   - **Details:** Includes fixed costs such as rent and utilities for each store location, which are essential for understanding the overall profitability of each geographical area.

 # Key Insights